top of page

 The modern phenomenon of uniformity, standardisation and simplicity of form are themes affecting our lives, impacting on our perception of the world we inhabit.
 Le Corbusier once said that “a house is a machine for living in”.
 This idea resonates through the sculptural work in the exhibition and manifests in sometimes very utilitarian and practical procedures through the method of casting, making, choice of object and colouration of works.
 It is also within these themes that I have chosen to incorporate the mundane, the banal and the ordinary, with a twist of the idiosyncratic, while at the same time, retaining the essence of humanity, popular culture and familiarity of form.

-Ramon Robertson - Natural Habitats December 2021 - Reviewed be Michael Dunn for Art New Zealand
+Ramon Robertson - Natural Habitats December 2021 - Reviewed by Michael Dunn for Art New Zealand.

 Extract from review.
 Review is under copyright by Art New Zealand.